Updated January 2019

 When the food arrived we each had our own cake stand filled with mouth-watering goodies.
 I have to admit David’s looked as good as mine despite it lacking lactose and gluten and apparently tasted great too.

 We were treated to the traditional finger sandwiches, miniature sweet goodies, classic scones with jam and cream and of course tea and champagne (for me this is a given with any high tea).
 Check out their menu here.
-We chose the champagne option which cost $65 AUS (standard high tea is $49)
+We chose the champagne option which cost $65 AUD (standard high tea is $49)

-Mad Hatters High Tea at The Sanderson, London (England)
+Mad Hatters High Tea at The Sanderson, London, England

 As we walked up to the unobtrusive facade of the Sanderson hotel we felt a little disappointed until we stepped inside and saw the modern, funky designed decor.
 We were then directed to the afternoon tea area where we were transported to a magical land of fairy tales and the unexpected.

-High tea at The Sanderson is like no other high tea, far from the English tradition that was introduced in the early part of the nineteenth century.
+High tea at The Sanderson is like no other high tea.
+Far from the English tradition that was introduced in the early part of the nineteenth century.
 Even the space in which you eat breaks with tradition with its water features and low-lit lanterns strung from the ceilings.
 The way the food looks and tastes is all a surprise.

 Everything is presented with an Alice in Wonderland theme.
 From the menu that is pasted into an antique-looking book, to the choice of teas being presented in small potion bottles, to the originally designed crockery to the intriguing pastries and green sandwiches.
 We were never sure what was edible or not because nothing was “normal”.

 The only part that followed with tradition was that we had a tier of savoury, a tier of sweet and of course scones with jam and clotted cream.
 The impressively created cakes and treats ranged from green caterpillars to sugary mushrooms to lady bugs.
-To finish it off we were given a flower pot of delectable ice-cream which of course was not your standard serving of icecream.
+To finish it off we were given a flower pot of delectable ice-cream which of course was not your standard serving of ice-cream.

 What was quite surprising was that after every “course” (the savoury and sweet came out at different times) we were asked if we wanted more before continuing with the next exquisite surprise.
 This has never happened to me before.
 Not that I have ever left high-tea feeling like I didn’t eat enough.
 It is very deceiving like that.
 At first glance you think there won’t be enough food but believe me, those mini bites of goodness will fill you up and normally leave you not needing dinner.